ChandlerMcCook/Site-Accountability-Manager/README.md

 The extension will now be installed and visible in your toolbar.

-At a later point I will upload the extension to the chrome webstore
+At a later point I will upload the extension to the chrome webstore.

 ## Future Enhancements